Open Source

 Mainly because I am keeping development private.

-The code standard in this project is "I like it this way" and "I want it written like that."
+The code standard in my projects is "I like it this way" and "I want it written like that."

 Which is not exactly a very inviting/friendly environment for outside contributions.